Drop off time is 7:30am.

 Surgeries are scheduled Monday-Thursday by appointment only.
 Book online or call us at 931-542-2282.
 If you are later than 7:45 am, you may be asked to reschedule to a different day.
 (NOTE: If you need an appointment sooner than our online calendar provides, we recommend that you book a date provided… then just follow up with a call or email so we can do our best to fit you in sooner!)

 - All animals should be kept indoors the evening before surgery.
 Cats must have access to a litter box before and after surgery.

 - Animals 6 months and older should not have any food after midnight the night before surgery.

 - If your animal is younger than 6 months old, they should have access to food up until 2 hours prior to drop-off time.

 - Please continue to give your animal water until the time of their appointment.

 - Please secure your animal(s) SAFELY in your vehicle while checking in.
 This will reduce stress and interaction with other animals.

 - Quickly review your pre-printed information at the front desk and sign the consent form on the reverse.

 - Dogs must be on a leash or in a carrier.
-All cats are required to be brought in a carrier.
+All cats must be brought in a carrier.
 Cat carriers will stay in the clinic until pick up time.

 Pick up time is at 4:00 pm.